natmarr/nm-currency-converter/README.md

 - ES6+

 ## Description
-This is web page where you can convert PLN amount to EUR, USD or GBP currency.
+This is a web page where you can convert PLN amount to EUR, USD or GBP currency.
 The web page is in Polish language.
-Background: [Business vector created by freepik -
+Website background: [Business vector created by freepik -
                 www.freepik.com](https://www.freepik.com/vectors/business )

 ## How to use currency converter?